A T1D’s Guide to Natural Disaster

 Pack batteries and chargers for all devices.
 Power up!

-This is to help soothe pump or CGM site areas prior to insertion.
+This is to help soothe pump or continuous glucose monitor (CGM) site areas prior to insertion.

 To clean skin surface before administering injection of insulin